 If you’re in a rush, or if you’re cooking for some vegetarian or vegan guests, you can jump straight to pan-frying them, but if you can poach first, it’s worth it.

-Italians might, but they’re working from a different playbook when it comes to spaghetti sauce.
+If you’re worried that people judge you for not buying speciality canned tomatoes from Italy, don’t worry.
+(Okay, Italians might judge you, but they’re working from a different playbook when it comes to spaghetti sauce).
 San Marzano tomatoes are really great, but finding DOP San Marzano tomatoes can be a major challenge, if not completely impossible.

 The good news is certain regions in California have the same climate as the San Marzano region of Italy (though the San Marzano region of Italy would disagree).
 The San Marzano tomatoes made in California are just as good.

 Really any canned, peeled whole plum tomatoes will work here.
 If you like a particular brand, or one of them is on sale that week, just go for it.
 You’ll enjoy it.
 Don’t let pretentious food assholes make you feel like your sauce isn’t worth it.
 It’s your sauce.
 Own it.

 This seems like a lot of work.
 How is it practical, again?

 There’s a bit of work upfront, sure, but think of that time as an investment in delicious, easily re-heatable leftovers.

 You can either make the sauce or the meatballs (or both) a day or two before you plan to eat it, and then you’re basically just reheating it on the stove each night.
 It tastes better than the store-bought stuff, and you’ll make a lot more of it for your money.